top of page

 Liam_edited.jpg

-We prioritised Liam because he:
+I prioritised Liam because he:

 • Represents a large and growing segment of millennials and Gen Zs moving into first-time homeownership or long-term renting